 Peru: Flight Lima to Cusco & Our Local Peruvian Hotel

-Soon landing in the capital of Ecuador, Quito, we are approaching Equator.
-The flight through the Andes Mountains is awesome, spectacular and even a little bit scary.
-As required the aircraft follows the valleys, which means that we turn left, right, left etc. an uncountable number of times, twisting round the mountains.
+Soon landing in the capital of Ecuador, Quito, we are approaching the Equator.
+The flight through the Andes Mountains is awesome, spectacular and even a little scary.
+As required, the aircraft follows the valleys, which means that we turn left, right, left, etc. an uncountable number of times, twisting around the mountains.

 Photo: Travel In Culture

-A couple of hours later we find ourselves on the connecting flight with destination Lima Airport.
+A couple of hours later, we find ourselves on the connecting flight with destination Lima Airport.
 My fellow passenger by the window is a young Ecuadorian from Cuenca who is on a mission for his church.
-He tells me that he is on his way to Cusco and will be staying in Peru for two years.
+He tells me he is on his way to Cusco and plans to stay in Peru for two years.
 Apparently, he has never travelled before.
-Probably others on the plane haven’t either.
+Maybe others on the plane haven’t either.
 A lady behind us makes the sign of the cross before take-off.

-The Ecuadorian appears fairly nervous.
-He hasn’t got the vaguest idea of how the air vent above the seats works, and is in the beginning reluctant to ask for assistance, although desperately needing it.
+The Ecuadorian appears relatively nervous.
+He hasn’t got the vaguest idea of how the air vent above the seats works and is, in the beginning, reluctant to ask for assistance, although desperate.
 Even if not familiar with the simple opening mechanism of the tray table, he is again too modest to ask for help.
 I come to his rescue, permitting the flight assistant to serve him his well-deserved meal!

 Photo: Travel In Culture